 - Recognize the variation and divergence of Vedic and classical Sanskrit language

-- Distinguish the convergence and divergence in the nature, features, form, content, structure and utility of the four Vedas, with regards to Vedic practices.
+- Distinguish the convergence and divergence in nature, features, form, content, structure, and utility of the four Vedas, with regards to Vedic practices.

 Area of Study: Sanskrit Studies

 2)Only currently enrolled Sanskrit master’s certificate students can register for these courses.
 (MIT-SVS)